Calgary firefighter killed by falling tree battling Jasper wildfire

 Man wanted after removing monitoring bracelet while out on bail: police

-Waterloo Regional Police are asking for the public’s help in locating 31-year-old Kitchener resident, Alexsandar Ivaz, who is currently out on bail for a number of criminal offences.
+Waterloo Regional Police are asking for the public’s help in locating 31-year-old Kitchener resident, Aleksandar Ivaz, who is currently out on bail for a number of criminal offences.

 -